 Spain’s 2030 Observatory of the Consejo Superior de los Colegios de Arquitectos de España (CSCAE), a business association for architects and contractors, and ClimateTrade, have developed a carbon footprint calculator for companies in the construction sector.
 This is the first step in helping the construction industry achieve carbon neutrality.

 The application is the result of a partnership agreement signed between the CSCAE and ClimateTrade to jointly develop digital initiatives to fight climate change and achieve the UN’s Sustainable Development Goals (SDGs) for the 2030 Agenda.
-The calculator is free to use and already available for the almost 200 members of the CSCAE’s 2030 Observatory, allowing them to quantify the emissions they generate and offset them through environmental projects in Spain and around the world.
+The calculator is free to use and already available for the almost 200 members of the CSCAE’s 2030 Observatory, allowing them to calculate carbon footprint offset it through environmental projects in Spain and around the world.

 Francisco Benedito, CEO and Co-Founder of ClimateTrade, comments: “This partnership is set to allow direct contribution to the SDGs via dozens of projects around the world which, through our marketplace, will provide full transparency on how funds are allocated.
 At the same time, it is important to offer SMEs and independent contractors this free carbon footprint calculator to help them realize their own environmental impact and quantify their footprint.
 Through simple annual company data, the calculator provides a summary of CO2 emissions, which can then be offset on the platform, making carbon neutrality easier.”